-In what follows I articulate several reasons to prefer self/other assessor relative conativism over its rivals.
+In what follows I articulate several reasons to prefer assessor relative conativism over its rivals.

+4.1 Reason One

-Reason One: Self/other assessor relative conativism makes sense of self deference
+Assessor relative conativism makes sense of self-deference.
 Suppose Jeremy self-defers.
-He organises his other-directed attitudes around physical continuity.
+He organizes his other-directed attitudes around physical continuity.
 Jeremy denies that <Mary will survive teletransportation> and pleads with Mary not to enter the machine.

-Let’s begin by considering the only plausible single-track realiser relative view: self-directed private realiser relative conativism.
+Let us begin by considering the only plausible single-track realizer relative view: self-directed private realizer relative conativism.

-On this view, when Jeremy says <Mary will not survive teletransportation> he says something false.
-That makes it difficult to make sense of Jeremy’s behaviour (linguistic and otherwise).
+On this view, when Jeremy says <Mary will not survive teletransportation>, he says something false.
+That makes it difficult to make sense of Jeremy’s behavior (linguistic and otherwise).
 Imagine that Jeremy knows which attitudes Mary has and knows that <Mary will survive teletransportation> is true.
-Yet we can imagine that he continues to assert <Mary will not survive teletransportation> and tries to prevent Mary from entering the machine.
-If self-directed private realiser relative conativism is true, then his behaviour is puzzling.
+Yet, we can imagine that he continues to assert <Mary will not survive teletransportation> and tries to prevent Mary from entering the machine.
+If self-directed private realizer relative conativism is true, then his behavior is puzzling.

-The self-directed private realiser relative conativist might respond by noting that the mere fact that Jeremy knows that Mary will survive cannot be expected to automatically change his attitudes.
+The self-directed private realizer relative conativist might respond by noting that the mere fact that Jeremy knows that Mary will survive cannot be expected to change his attitudes automatically.
 We can, and do, have irrational attitudes.
-Learning that the rickety ladder is in fact completely safe does not always result in me changing my fearful attitudes towards climbing it.
-So, learning that Mary will survive (by learning which attitudes she has) might not change Jeremy’s fearful attitudes, and this is what explains Jeremy’s behaviour.
+Learning that the rickety ladder is in fact completely safe does not always result in me changing my fearful attitudes toward climbing it.
+Learning that Mary will survive (by learning which attitudes she has) might not change Jeremy’s fearful attitudes, and this is what explains Jeremy’s behavior.

-But if we take this avenue we must say that Jeremy’s attitudes are not apt.
+But if we take this avenue, we must say that Jeremy’s attitudes are not apt.
 After all, since <Mary will survive teletransportation> is true, it cannot be apt for Jeremy to be afraid of her entering the machine.
-Indeed, once Jeremy knows that <Mary will survive teletransportation> is true, he should recognise that his attitudes of fear regarding the machine (as it pertains to Mary) are inapt, and he should try to bring his other-directed attitudes in line with Mary’s self-directed attitudes.
+Indeed, once Jeremy knows that <Mary will survive teletransportation> is true, he should recognize that his attitudes of fear regarding the machine (as it pertains to Mary) are inapt, and he should try to bring his other-directed attitudes in line with Mary’s self-directed attitudes.

 This, however, is just to say that each person-stage should other-defer: that self-deference is inapt.
 But I see no reason to think this is so.
-Now, the self-directed private realiser relative conativist might respond that this is so because it’s Mary’s own wellbeing that is at stake, and so it should be her attitudes that determine whether she survives.
-But clearly Jeremy’s wellbeing is also impacted by Mary’s survival, or lack thereof.
-We can even imagine that his wellbeing is as impacted as Mary’s.
-Then, you might say that her wellbeing is impacted in a different way to Jeremy’s.
-But that would seem to amount to little more than foot stamping that it is Mary’s attitudes that matter, nor Jeremy’s.
-At any rate, without serious further argument it seems open to one to think that both kinds of attitudes matter, and so self-deference is apt.
-But once we allow that self-deference is possible, and that this pattern of attitudes can be apt, then we should conclude that self-directed private realiser relative conativism cannot accommodate this pattern of attitudes.
+Now, the self-directed private realizer relative conativist might respond that this is so because it is Mary’s own well-being that is at stake, and therefore it should be her attitudes that determine whether she survives.
+But clearly Jeremy’s well-being is also affected by Mary’s survival or lack thereof.
+We can even imagine that his well-being is affected as much as Mary’s.
+We might insist that her well-being is affected in a different way from Jeremy’s.
+But that would seem to amount to little more than foot stamping that it is Mary’s attitudes that matter, not Jeremy’s.
+At any rate, without serious further argument it seems open to us to think that both kinds of attitudes matter, and therefore self-deference is apt.
+But once we allow that self-deference is possible and that this pattern of attitudes can be apt, then we should conclude that self-directed private realizer relative conativism cannot accommodate this pattern of attitudes.